OData/v3ProtocolDocument/OData Json Verbose Format.markdown

 An instance of an EntityType MUST be serialized as a JSON object.

 Each Property to be transmitted MUST be represented as a name/value pair within the object.
 See [Representing a Property](#representingaproperty) for details.
-The order Properties appear withing the object MUST be considered insignificant.
+The order Properties appear within the object MUST be considered insignificant.
 Name/value pairs not representing a property defined on the EntityType SHOULD NOT be included.

 An Entity in a payload MAY be a complete Entity, a projected Entity (see <ref>`$select`</ref>), or a partial Entity update (see <ref>Patch</ref>).
 A complete Entity MUST transmit every property, including NavigationProperties.
 A projected Entity MUST transmit the requested properties and MAY transmit other properties.
 A partial Entity MUST transmit the properties that it intends to change; it MUST NOT transmit any other properties.